NCAA men's water polo championship: 2015

-2016 Championship
+2016

 California defeated USC 11-8 (2OT) for the national championship.

-2017 Championship
+2017

 The NCAA men's water polo championship was held December 2 and 3, 2017 at USC, Los Angeles.
 The tournament continued with the new format with eight teams playing for the championship.
 Conferences received automatic qualification are the Collegiate Water Polo Association (CWPA), Golden Coast Conference (GCC), the Mountain Pacific Sports Federation (MPSF), Northeast Water Polo Conference (NWPC), Southern California Intercollegiate Athletic Conference (SCIAC), and the Western Water Polo Association (WWPA).
 The remaining two teams were selected at-large without geographical restrictions.